THE THREE SEPARATIONS OF THE ROYAL PRIESTHOOD

 - Separation from sin.

 The saved peoples of the earth will be divided into two groups: (1) the members of Israel, of the Body of Christ; and (2) the remainder of mankind.
 During the present era, the Church Age, those who are saved are added to the Church.
 When the Lord returns there will be multitudes who will be saved into the Kingdom of God but who will not become a part of the Church, the Bride of the Lamb.

 The division between the Church and the world began when Abram was called out from Ur of the Chaldees.
 Abraham’s Seed is Christ and all who are members of Christ.

-And Terah took Abram his son, and Lot the son of Haran his son’s son, and Sarai his daughter in law, his son Abram’s wife; and they went forth with them from Ur of the Chaldees, to go into the land of Canaan; and they came unto Haran, and dwelt there.
+And Terah took his son Abram and his grandson Lot, the son of Haran, and his daughter-in-law Sarai, his son Abram’s wife, and they went out with them from Ur of the Chaldeans to go to the land of Canaan; and they came to Haran and dwelt there.
 (Genesis 11:31)